Oregon Bottle Bill: 2025

+Under temporary rules that went into effect on June 4, 2025, retailers may restrict bottle returns to the hours of 8AM to 8PM and grocers in City of Portland who accept green bags are exempt from having to accept loose containers.

 Context

 Deposits on refillable glass bottles were the norm well before the 1930s, at which time the disposable steel beverage can began to slowly displace glass.
 By 1960, almost half of U.S. beer was in cans, while only five percent of soft drinks were not in bottles.

 Vermont passed the first "bottle bill" in 1953, but it only banned non-refillable bottles and did not introduce a deposit system.
 It expired in 1957 after beer industry lobbying.

 British Columbia enacted North America's oldest beverage deposit system in 1970.

 Beverage containers constituted 58% of litter in Kentucky in 1999.

 States which have adopted bottle deposits have reduced litter as much as 64%.

 The container deposit system cost averages 1.53 cents per container (versus 1.25 cents for other collection systems) and are more than two and a half times more effective at recycling containers.

-In 1991, Germany enacted an entirely different method which taxes manufacturers on the basis of the amount of packaging.
-Many German packagers now participate in the Green Dot program as a result of this.

 By 1968, beer and soda companies were responsible for 173 million bottles and 263 million cans each year in Oregon.

 Oregon Beverage Recycling Cooperative

 OBRC is the industry steward for the bottle bill and receives all of unclaimed deposit.
 It was formed in 2009 through the merger of Beverage Recyclers of Oregon and Container Recovery Inc. It represents 96% of beverage distributors in Oregon and operates the BottleDrop redemption centers and green bag program.
 It is the primary stakeholder of the Oregon Bottle Bill.
 While the OLCC oversees the bottle bill, OLCC's oversight over OBRC is limited.
+San Francisco's bag return program BottleBank is based on its green bag system used in Oregon.